KirillKryukov/naf/Decompress.md

 `unnaf --fasta file.naf >file.fa` - Extract FASTA-formatted sequences (even if "file.naf" has qualities).

 `unnaf --fastq file.naf >file.fq` - Decompress into FASTQ format (fails if "file.naf" has no qualities).

-## Output stream

-unnaf prints all output to standard output stream.
-Take care to not decompress a massive file to your terminal.
-Try to always redirect output to file, or pipe into next command, other than for small outputs such as `--number`.

 ## Options for specifying output type